Jair Jurrjens: Atlanta Braves

 Jurrjens got off to a poor start in the 2012 season, while suffering from a strained groin, with an 0–2 record and a 9.37 ERA in his first four starts.
 On April 23, he was optioned to the Braves' Triple-A affiliate in Gwinnett, his first demotion in five seasons with the Braves.
-Atlanta's general manager, Frank Wren, stated that the move was intended to give Jurrjens the opportunity to work through his difficulties at the Triple-A level and get back on track pitching wise.

-On June 22, 2012, Jurrjens was called back to the majors by the Braves after teammate Brandon Beachy injured his right elbow and underwent Tommy John surgery.
-He got his first win of the 2012 season against the Boston Red Sox.
-For the season, he posted a 6.89 ERA.
-He was not tendered a contract before the deadline on November 30, 2012, and became a free agent.
+Atlanta general manager Frank Wren stated that the move was intended to give Jurrjens the opportunity to work through his difficulties at the Triple-A level and get back on track pitching wise.
+On June 22, Jurrjens was called back to the majors by the Braves after pitcher Brandon Beachy underwent Tommy John surgery.
+Jurrjens got his first win of the 2012 season against the Boston Red Sox.
+For the 2012 season, he posted a 6.89 ERA.
+He was not tendered a contract before the deadline on November 30, and became a free agent.

 Baltimore Orioles

 On January 24, 2013, Jurrjens agreed to a one-year deal with the Baltimore Orioles for $1.5 million.
-Incentives could have brought the deal to $4 million.
-However, after the Orioles reviewed Jurrjens' medical information, they instead signed Jurrjens to a minor league contract.
-Jurrjen's contract was purchased from the Triple-A Norfolk Tides on May 18.
-He made his first start with the Orioles on that day, pitching 5 innings and picking up a no-decision, while the Orioles lost the game 6-10.
-He was optioned back to the Norfolk Tides on May 21, and recalled on June 29.
+Incentives could have brought the contract to $4 million.
+However, after the team reviewed Jurrjens's medical information, they instead signed Jurrjens to a minor league contract.
+The Orioles purchased Jurrjens's contract from Triple-A Norfolk Tides on May 18.
+He made his first start with Baltimore that day, pitching 5 innings and picking up a no-decision in an Orioles loss.
+He was optioned back to Norfolk on May 21, then recalled on June 29.
 He was optioned back to Norfolk on July 1.
-Jurrjens was designated for assignment by the Orioles on July 12 in order to clear room for Jairo Asencio.
-Jurrjens opted for free agency instead of playing in Triple A, and became a free agent on July 18.
+Jurrjens was designated for assignment by the Orioles on July 12 to clear room for pitchers Jairo Asencio.
+Jurrjens opted for free agency instead of playing in Triple-A, and became a free agent on July 18.

-Return to Detroit organization
+Detroit Tigers (second stint)

-On July 24, 2013, Jurrjens was signed to a minor league deal bringing him back to Detroit.
-Jurrjens was quickly optioned to the Triple-A Toledo Mud Hens.
+On July 24, 2013, Jurrjens signed a minor league contract with the Detroit Tigers, and was subsequently assigned to the Triple-A Toledo Mud Hens.
+In 7 starts for Toledo, Jurrjens logged a 1–4 record and 5.49 ERA with 24 strikeouts across 39 1/3 innings pitched.

-Cincinnati Reds organization
+Cincinnati Reds

 On May 20, 2014, Jurrjens signed a minor league deal with the Cincinnati Reds.
-In 2014, he was 2-3 with a 4.46 ERA for the AAA Louisville Bats.
+He made 6 starts for the Triple-A Louisville Bats and was 2–3 with a 4.46 ERA and 27 strikeouts.